EtienneCmb/visbrain/docs/sleep.rst

    Extensions above are the ones natively supported inside Sleep, but you can also directly pass numpy array or .mat file (loaded with scipy.loadmat)

 .. warning::
    Sleep applies an automatic downsampling to 100 Hz upon loading.
-You can change this value with the “downsample” argument of Sleep (command-line only).
+You can change this value with the “downsample” argument of Sleep (command-line only) or directly in the file sleep.py.
+If the sampling rate is a power of 2 (e.g 256Hz), the default downsampling frequency will be 64 Hz.

 Hypnogram
 ~~~~~~~~~